'Don't Tell People To Turn Off Windows Update, Just Don't'

 Re: (Score:2)

+Thank you.
+The polio vaccination ruse by the CIA and the telemetry comparison is exactly what I thought of as well.

+On a separate note, WU used to specifically tell you what the update fixed, right in WU.
+Then they started making you click a link to go to the MS web site.
+After a while the web page stopped saying anything useful.
+Now you have to research each one manually, which is unacceptable.
+There is no reason MS would go to those lengths to obfuscate what a patch does, unless it's so they can foist more

 What about the updates that hurt users?
-(Score:3)
+(Score:4)

 Re: (Score:3)